Search Free Denver Public Records & Vital Information

 Denver, Colorado 80205

-If you need to contact the Colorado State Vital Records Office, their phone number is (303)-692-2200, and their email address is [email protected].18
+If you need to contact the Colorado State Vital Records Office, their phone number is (303)-692-2200, and their email address is [email protected].18 You can only purchase birth and death certificates for yourself, parents, children, and siblings if you can prove that you share at least one parent.

-You can only purchase birth and death certificates for yourself, parents, children, and siblings if you can prove that you share at least one parent.
 You may only access these records if the document is 100 years old or older, and they only began keeping these in 1908 and it’s important take that into account when searching for Denver public records about births and deaths.

 If you want to avoid going to the office, you can fill out the form online and complete the process through VitalChek.
 Lastly, you can complete the form and request a copy through the mail, but this is the lengthiest option.

 To look up and access Denver property and tax records, you can go through local courts, the tax assessor, and the appraisal district.
-The best option is to search online with the Denver Property Taxation and Assessment System.
+The best option is to search online with the Denver Property Taxation & Assessment System.

 The basic search lets you choose from real estate businesses and personal property.
 Just enter the property’s address to see your results.
 An advanced search option allows you to enter more information, like the direction, street type, and more.